 These online standards are 'locked' unless an additional purchase is made.
 The cost to unlock them is charged back to the part of WA Health that requires access.

 When you click 'Request Unlock' you will need to fill in some details and then hit 'Submit Form'.
-The request will be sent to the SMAHS Library to organise the purchase.
+The request will be sent to the CAHS Library to organise the purchase.
 Costs will be charged to the department making the request.
-Approval is required from the head of department and the relevant business manager (and the cost centre is required) but the Library staff can organise the payment and alert you when it is available.
+Approval is required from the head of department and the relevant business manager (and the cost centre is required) so your Library can organise the payment and alert you when it is available.

 Unusual features of the online access